JoeIaquinto/drops-backend/README.md

 # Drops Backend

 Event, user, and feed RESTful API for the [Drops React Native App](https://github.com/JoeIaquinto/drops).

+# Progress

+  Fall 2016 semester for RCOS we created the mongoose schema and wrote the backend to use express-restify-mongoose.
+We did a lot of concepting and design behind the data and schema of Drops, Users, and Feed objects.

 # Installation

   Make sure you have the latest version of [NodeJS](https://nodejs.org/en/).
 Pull the repository and `$npm install`.
 Download [Ngrok](https://ngrok.com/).
 Install [MongoDB](https://www.mongodb.com/) and necessary tools.
 Optionally, install [Nodemon](https://github.com/remy/nodemon) to refresh the app on save.